Teacup pincushion free cross stitch patterns

 Fancy a cuppa?
 These dainty floral pincushions are certainly our cup of tea – easy to make, pretty and practical, too!
-In just a few simple steps, you can transform an old tea set into a creative addition to your stash – see page 53 for our step-by-step instructions.
+In just a few simple steps, you can transform an old tea set into a creative addition to your stash with our step-by-step instructions.
 This delicate floral pattern, evocative of a traditional tea service, is created using whole stitches and backstitch.
 The project would make a lovely gift for a stitchy friend, or you can keep it for yourself to keep all your needles and pins safely tucked away.

 Click to find the teacup pincushion free cross stitch pattern